Clock ticks on Koch case over fake Jefferson wine

 "I have trouble getting the real additional injury ... that would have added to knowledge already in the mainstream media in 1992 or 1993," said U.S. District Judge John Koeltl, who is sitting on the appeals court by invitation.

-Koch, whose worth is about $4 billion according to Forbes magazine, sued Christie's on the grounds that it had agreed to promote Rodenstock's reputation and sell his wines.
+Koch, whose worth is about $4 billion (2.47 billion pounds) according to Forbes magazine, sued Christie's on the grounds that it had agreed to promote Rodenstock's reputation and sell his wines.
 The lawsuit also said Christie's had lobbied Monticello, Jefferson's Virginia home and a national landmark, to vouch for the wine.

 The appeals court heard that a 1985 report by Monticello had raised doubts about the provenance of the wine and that there had been more articles in the wine trade press in the early 1990s reporting no one had proven the wines were Jefferson's.